Letter Advising a Worker of the Right to Opt out of Sunday Working

 Within two months of becoming a shop worker who is, or may be, required to work on Sundays, the employee must be given a written statement explaining his or her right to opt out of Sunday work.
 This does not apply to shop workers who are only required to work on Sundays.
 The statement must be sent to new employees and existing employees who have opted into Sunday working.
 This letter complies with these statutory requirements.

-Shop (and betting shop) workers have the right not to be dismissed or subject to detrimental treatment, for example, being refused promotion, for giving, or proposing to give, an opting-out notice to the employer.
+Shop (and betting shop) workers have the right not to be dismissed or subject to detrimental treatment, for example, being refused promotion,

 This Simply-Docs suite of documents also includes a letter to be used in order to acknowledge a Sunday working opt-out notice.
 See also the employment contracts specifically drafted for retail workers.